Enable accessibility

 We will support and contribute to efforts to eliminate money laundering where we identify a reasonable risk resulting from, or connected to, the extraction, trade, handling, transport or export of minerals and gold.

-4. FY2024 Responsible Business Practices Report
+4. FY25 Responsible Business Practices Report

-“This report covers our fiscal year from August 2023 to July 2024 and was updated on September 1, 2024.”
+“This report covers our fiscal year from August 2024 to July 2025 and was updated on FY25.”

 ISO 14001 – Environmental Management System Certification